AlissonRS/wheel-of-fate/README.md

 The Support Wheel of Fate is a software which automatically designates members in a team to support the business.

+In short, it was developed with C# .NET Core and Angular 6.

 ## Background

 At one of our companies, all engineers take it in turns to support the business for half a day at a time.
 This is affectionately known as BAU.
 The software should select two engineers at random to both complete a half day of support each.